 Strawberry flower trusses are emerging from the crown.
 Row-covered fields will enter the bloom period soon.
 Once bloom begins, row-covers must be removed in order for pollination to occur.
 All fields should have irrigation in place for frost protection during bloom.
 See back issues of Berry Notes for more on frost protection.
 Bloom is the most important period for controlling gray mold.
 More on this below.
 Begin scouting for clipper and tarnished plant bug as we approach bloom.
 More on these pests in the next issue.
-Be aware that the new strawberry herbicide Chateau should not be applied to actively growing plant, only dormant.
-Particular care must be taken in plasticulture plantings as damage has been reported even when applied at appropriate times.
 New fields are being planted.
 Raspberry leaves are expanding.
 Fall raspberry new cane growth is about 6".
 Watch for raspberry fruitworm feeding on new leaves.
-Blueberry fruit buds are at pink bud and will be blooming soon.
+Blueberry fruit buds are at pink bud to full bloom depending on location and variety.
+Some locations suffered mild to moderate frost damage 4/30 or 5/1.
+Sublethal damage may predispose tissue to fungal infections.
+In this case pay particular attention to your fungicide programs and make sure to use correct rates and get excellent coverage.
 Mummyberry is active at this time.
+See information on this in the last issue.
 Botrytis gray mold can also infect blossoms at this time.
 See more below.
 Be ready for pollination with adequate numbers of bee hives.
-Some growers have reported difficulty in getting hives this year.
-Others report no difficulty.
-Let me know if you need help and I will try to connect you with a supplier.
 The first fertilizer application should be made now and the second in about a month.
-Pre-emergent herbicides may still be applied, though it is getting late for this.
+Preemergent herbicides may still be applied, though it is getting late for this.
 Grapes buds have burst and leaves are unfolding in some varieties.
 Growers will need to apply protective spray soon.
-Flea beetles may be out in large numbers and can cause a lot of damage.
+Scout fields for Flea beetles damage.
 Fertilizer may be applied now as well as pre-emergent herbicides.
 Currants and Gooseberries are at or past bloom and showing excellent fruit set.